wp-plugins/wowslider/readme.txt

 = 16.
 I have WOWSlider Single Website License.
 Is it possible to upgrade it to Unlimited Websites? =

 Yes, you can upgrade your license for a price difference.
 Please contact us at support [at] wowslider [dot] com or further instructions.

+= 17.
+I want to add WOWSlider on the frontpage only and not on the other pages.
+Is it possible? =

+Yes, it's possible.
+To insert WOWSlider into frontpage only, you should add the following code in the "header.php" file:

+&lt;?php if (is_home() || is_front_page()) wowslider(ID); ?&gt;

+(where ID is your slider identifier - number) in the place where you want to have a slider.

 == Screenshots ==